irshadwanijk/Flexbox-frontendmasters-Project/README.md

 # Flexbox-frontendmasters-Project
-Just a simple frontend masters project of CSS Flexbox.
+Just a simple frontendmentor.io/ project of CSS Flexbox.